dojo/routing/README.md

 **Note:** If an `outlet` is not explicitly specified the `path` will be used.

-To actually register the configuration with a Dojo 2 router, simply pass the config object in the `constructor` options
+To actually register the configuration with a Dojo 2 router, simply pass the `config` object in the `constructor` options:

 ```ts
 const router = new Router({ config });
 ```

-For routes that have either path parameters or query parameters it is possible to specify default parameters.
-These parameters are used as a fallback when generating a link from an outlet without specifying parameters or the params do not exist in the current route.
+For routes that have either path parameters or query parameters, it is possible to specify default parameters.
+These parameters are used as a fallback when generating a link from an outlet without specifying parameters, or when parameters do not exist in the current route.

 ```ts
 const config = [